 Composition is perhaps the most written about photography topic.
 And for very good reason.
 It’s something you do on literally every single shot you take.
 It is the very essence of photography, i.e. capturing a scene or a subject.
 Read on to learn about the three zones method of photography composition.

-Composition Techniques for Photography
+Technique for Photography Composition

-Composition rules for photography
+Rules for photography composition

 If you’ve spent any time searching for information about photography composition, you already know.
 There are a huge number of common “rules” or guidelines out there.
 Some of them are practical and some of them would require a degree in math and a protractor to apply.
 Here is a list of the most common ones you are likely to encounter: